xiix0/scam/README.md

-You love your home and want it to be beautiful.
+You have the body of a 19 year old.
+Please return it before it gets wrinkled.